ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

   extract_shrinkage = TRUE
 )
 ```
-#### 2.2.3.2 HTG_GSEA
+#### 2.2.4.3 HTG_GSEA

-In case you had already performed the diferential expresion analysis with other pakcages, you can also perform the GSEA with the function `HTG_GSEA`
+If you have already conducted differential expression analysis using other packages, you can still perform Gene Set Enrichment Analysis (GSEA) with the `HTG_GSEA` function.

 ```{r}
 HTG_GSEA(res)
 ```
-#### 2.2.3.3 HTG_TME
+#### 2.2.4.4 HTG_TME

-The `HTG_TME` is another function that is prepared to perform the tumor microienviroment analysis for 3 diferent methods.
-This function at diference of the `HTG_analysis` will return you an object which have the 3 tables inside.
-This funtion allows you to use your diferential expresion data from deseq2 library.
+The `HTG_TME` function is designed to perform tumor microenvironment (TME) analysis using three different methods.
+Unlike the HTG_analysis function, which provides results in various formats, `HTG_TME` returns an object containing three separate tables for each method.
+This function is specifically suited for use with differential expression data from the DESeq2 library.

 ```{r}
 # FOR HTG